Ira Aldridge(1807-1867), Actor

 Sitter in 4 portraits

 Born in New York and educated at the New York African Free School, where Aldridge developed an interest in theatre.
-He came to Britain in 1824, and first appeared on the London stage in 1825 playing the role of Prince Oroonoko of Africa in the melodrama The Revolt of Surinam, or A Slave's Revenge.
-In 1833, he made his West End debut playing Othello.
-Audiences were positive but reviewers found the idea of a black actor shocking and the play was soon cancelled.
+He came to Britain in 1824, and first appeared in May 1825 as Othello at the Royalty Theatre in the east end of London.
+In 1833 he made his West End debut playing Othello again at Covent Garden; audiences were positive but reviewers found the idea of a black actor shocking and the third and final performance was cancelled.
 Aldridge continued to perform around Britain, cultivating various black roles as well as famous typically white roles, including Lear, Shylock, Macbeth, Richard III.
 He toured Europe, becoming one of the highest paid actors in the world.
 His subsequent reputation led to a triumphant return to the London stage in 1855.
 Aldridge is the only actor of African-American descent among the 33 actors of the English stage honoured with bronze plaques at the Shakespeare Memorial Theatre at Stratford-upon-Avon.

 by T. Hollis, published by John Tallis & Company, after William Paine